 To overcome this the operator may perform system testing in a (partially) simulated environment of the live operational network or a recording of the operational network based on specific events that the operator may want to test against.
 A new version of the NF may replace the old NF in the simulated environment and help the operator simulate how the new NF would perform in the operational network.

-To be able to do so the 3GPP management system should be able to periodically provide configurable state and other relevant information to help maintain the simulated environment which is as close as possible to the operational network.

 6.8.2 Potential Requirements

 REQ-CICD-SE_FUN-1: The 3GPP management should provide to authorized consumer the capability to configure the level of details required to create a simulation of the operational network.